Location: Bowen Island, BC

 This advanced wastewater treatment plant serves a commerial center, a school and a subdivision located on an island a short ferry ride from Vancouver.

 Due to limited space available, the plant was installed within a community park.
 Small footprint, noise reduction design, and the odorless nature of the USBF® process combined to make the installation possible.

 The plant was built in two phases with the first, very basic configuration of the USBF®, completed in 1999.

-In the summer of 2005, high tourist traffic into Snug Cove started pushing the plant to its biological loading limit.
-In 2009, after securing Provincial and Federal Grants, the Municipality embarked on a plant expansion and upgrade.
-The objectives of the approximately $2.3 million project included installation of new mechanical headworks, doubling the plant capacity, upgrading treatment capabilities for effluent reuse, mechanical sludge dewatering, pressurizing the outfall, and adding a septage receiving pilot facility.
-ECOfluid was awarded a Design-Build contract and the project was completed in mid-2011.
+In 2009 the plant was expanded and upgraded.
+The upgrade included installation of new mechanical headworks, doubling the plant capacity, upgrading treatment capabilities to produce effluent for irrigation reuse, mechanical sludge dewatering, pressurizing the outfall, and adding a septage receiving pilot facility.

 The plant was operated by ECOfluid from completion of the first phase, until a recent turnover to the municipality